-GSV may only be used at postsecondary institutions that offer an applied technology diploma, technical degree education program (associate in applied science or associate in science), or a career certificate program.
+The GSV award may only be used at postsecondary institutions that offer an applied technology diploma, technical degree education program (associate in applied science or associate in science), or a career certificate program and not towards the completion of an associate in arts or a baccalaureate degree.

-Renewal Requirements: (As determined by grade and hours submitted by your postsecondary institution)
+Renewal Requirements: (As determined by grade and hours submitted by your postsecondary institution.)

-- 1. Students must earn the number of credit hours based on the student's enrollment type per term, and - 2.
+- 1. Students must earn the number of credit hours based on the student's enrollment type per term. - 2.
 Students must maintain a minimum cumulative 2.75 GPA (unrounded and unweighted).